Skip to content

 Parameters

 env : object Execution environment object used to serialize and pass context to the catalog flow. input_products : Iterable[dict] Iterable of input product mappings.
-Each mapping is expected to contain values of the form (cadu_id, collection_id).
+Each mapping is expected to contain values of the form (item_id, collection_id).

 Returns